spencewenski/locale_framework/README.md

 ================

-Forked from https://github.com/pebble-hacks/locale_framework and setup as a library for use as a submodule in other pebble project.
+Forked from https://github.com/pebble-hacks/locale_framework and setup as a library for use as a submodule in other pebble projects.

 Minimal framework to support locale features in Pebble apps, using [`i18n_get_system_locale()`](http://developer.getpebble.com/docs/c/group___internationalization.html)